The College Guidance Office

 When he is not pedaling away on his bike, Mr. Blackard’s interests include basketball (he is an Assistant Coach for the Little Greenies program), tennis, and cooking.

-In 2006, Jeff Depelteau earned his B.A. in English from Wheaton College (MA).
-At Wheaton, Mr. Depelteau tutored flailing college writers, while also managing to play on the varsity basketball team.
+Jeff Depelteau earned his B.A. in English from Wheaton College (MA) and his M.A. in Education and Human Development from The George Washington University.
+At Wheaton, Mr. Depelteau tutored students in the writing center and also played on the varsity basketball team.
 Mr. Depelteau’s love for basketball remains strong.
 A member of the National Association of Basketball Coaches and a certified coach for the International Basketball Federation (FIBA), Mr. Depelteau works with the U16 and U17 Men’s National Teams.
-In 2015, Nike selected Mr. Depelteau as the “America’s Got Basketball Coaching Talent” winner, and as a recipient, Mr. Depelteau spoke at the Nike Championship Basketball Coaches Clinic in Myrtle Beach, SC.
+In 2015, Nike selected Mr. Depelteau as the “America’s Got Basketball Coaching Talent” winner; as a recipient, Mr. Depelteau spoke at the Nike Championship Basketball Coaches Clinic in Myrtle Beach, SC.
 Championship Productions DVD produced and marketed his speech, “Growing as a Coach.”